awsdocs/aws-codebuild-user-guide/doc_source/report-groups-sharing.md

 To unshare a shared report group that you own, you must remove it from the resource share\.
 You can use the AWS RAM console or AWS CLI to do this\.

 **To unshare a shared report group that you own \(AWS RAM console\)**
-See [Updating a Resource Share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-update) in the *AWS RAM User Guide*\.
+See [Updating a resource share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-update) in the *AWS RAM User Guide*\.

 **To unshare a shared report group that you own \(AWS RAM command\)**
 Use the [disassociate\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/disassociate-resource-share.html) command\.